dalemartyn/dalestillman.com/src/work/2018-08-10-helter-skelter.md

     {% image "/helter-skelter/helter-skelter-acts-page.json" %}
   </div>
   <figcaption>
-    The top-level pages – acts, themes, and events – each contain dozens of image galleries for all the services Helter Skelter offer.
+    The top-level pages – acts, events, and themes – each contain dozens of image galleries for all the services Helter Skelter offer.
   </figcaption>
 </figure>